woldroyd/woldroyd.github.io/README.md

 I also enjoy sharing my enthusiasm for astronomy with students through teaching, mentoring, and outreach.
 When I'm not working, I spend most of my time with my wife and two kids hiking, disc golfing, and playing board games.

 ## Research
 My research is primarily focused on constraining planet location using orbital dynamics and observations.
 I am particularly interested in a hypothetical giant planet, Planet X, orbiting deep in the far reaches of our solar system.
-I recently published a [paper](https://iopscience.iop.org/article/10.3847/1538-3881/abfb6f/pdf) showing how Planet X can cause the outer solar system perihelion gap (an orbital feature of the most distant Trans-Neptunian Objects) and I am cuurrently working on applying the techniques I developed in that paper to constrain the orbit of Planet X. You can watch my presentation on this work from a recent conference [here](https://vimeo.com/545351933).
+I recently published a [paper](https://iopscience.iop.org/article/10.3847/1538-3881/abfb6f) showing how Planet X can cause the outer solar system perihelion gap (an orbital feature of the most distant Trans-Neptunian Objects; TNOs) and I am cuurrently working on applying the techniques I developed in that paper to constrain the orbit of Planet X. You can watch my presentation on this work from a recent conference [here](https://vimeo.com/545351933).

+I am also developing a technique for optimizing revisit cadences for directly imaged exoplanets.
+This will save time for planet characterization that would have otherwise been used for orbit determination.
+A paper detailing the specifics of this work is in progress.
+Additional projects I am involved with include:
+- The Deep Ecliptic Exploration Project (DEEP) - an observation survey set to discover thousands of new TNOs
+- Constraining the space weathering rate of asteroid families via spectral slope modeling
+- Searching for surface features on large TNOs using the Large Binocular Telescope (PI)
+- The Legacy Survey of Space and Time Solar System Science Collaboration
+- Follow up observation for discoveries of new distant TNOs and objects showing cometary activity